axem-solutions/example/docs/cli_usage.md

     ```

 2. You should see GDB's own shell.
-3. Connect to the server by providing its IP address for the GDB client.
+3. Connect to the server by providing its IP address and the noted port number for the GDB client.

     ```
-    target remote {server ip}
+    target remote {server ip:port}
     ```

 4. Load the binary to the NUCLEO.